 You have adapted this information requirement based on Annex VIII, Section 9.1.4., Column 2.
-In support of your adaptation, you provided the following justification: "According to the Regulation (EC) No 1907/2006 (REACH) Annex VIII 9.1.4 column 2, the toxicity to microorganisms in water does not need to be determined if the substance is highly insoluble in water.
-Tests on water solubility of niobium have shown that the substance is highly insoluble 0.8 μg/L).
-If released into the STP, the insoluble niobium will be mostly removed in the primary settling tank and thus will not reach the activated sludge".
+In support of your adaptation, you provided the following justification:

+- "The toxicity to microorganisms in water does not need to be determined [as] the substance is insoluble (< 0.5 μg/L)"; - "For a substance being considered as insoluble, it can be assumed that it will be adsorbed and removed within the STP process".